jrheard/blog/python/caesar.md

 Smart Brute Force
 -----------------

-This is my favorite one: enhance your program's "brute force" mode so that it can _automatically detect_ which key was the right one:
+This is my favorite one: enhance your program's "brute force" mode so that it can _automatically detect_ the correct key:

+<asciinema-player src="{{ site.baseurl }}/caesar_brute_smart_cast.json" rows="15" cols="80" autoplay="true" loop="true"></asciinema-player>

+You can do this however you want.
+Be creative!
+My solution involved using [this text file](https://svnweb.freebsd.org/csrg/share/dict/words?revision=61569&view=co), which is a list of all of the English words in the 1934 edition of Webster's Second International Dictionary.
+If you'd like to figure out how to open a text file in Python and get all the lines out of it, Google around until you find a solution - you can always ask me for help if you get stuck, but I think you'd be surprised how far you can get by just Googling stuff 🙂

 <script>